-This case study provides an example of overseas property fraud and property investment scams.
+Property investment scams account for 71% of all fraud within local authorities, with the total payout adding up to £73.3 million.
+This case study provides an example of overseas property fraud and the effect of property investment scams.

-The defendants obtained money from these people.
-Some of them invested their life savings with the defendants.
-Others re-mortgaged their own homes to raise the money to invest with the defendants.
+The defendants obtained money from these people, some of whom had invested their life savings with the defendants.
+Others had re-mortgaged their own homes to raise the money to invest with the defendants.
 The defendants told them the money they had given them was for their investment in the property they wanted to buy.
-But they didn’t put the funds they got from these people into the property they thought they had bought.
+But they didn’t put the funds obtained from these people into the property they thought they had bought.
 They kept some of the money for themselves, perpetrating overseas property fraud.

 IPC made similar claims at the final development in Bulgaria, which was called Princess.
 Along with those investors transferred from other developments, another 15 customers invested over £230,000 and over €124,000.
 None of them received a property and the build never came close to completion.
 Customers were deliberately deceived as to the progress of the development.
 They were even asked to invest yet further funds in furniture packs in the mistaken belief that this suggested their properties were nearing completion.